mwodring/artc.github.io/xquery.md

 }
 ```
 Tumbling windows can help with very big memory usage.
 See the [SO thread this segment is adapted from](https://stackoverflow.com/questions/66353741/basex-xquery-out-of-memory-when-writing-results-to-csv-file) for more.

+### Method 3: string-join and write-text-lines

+For each record, generate one line:

+    string-join($record/descendant::text(),',')

+With write-text-lines:

+    file:write-text-lines('/tmp/output.csv',for $record in $data return string-join($record/descendant::text(),','))

+This requires column mapping to be exact but bypasses csv serialisation if you need that.